-Conservation Authorities shall endeavour to review all opportunities for incorporating environmental enhancements as part of project operations, maintenance or retirement activities (e.g. using materials of equal or better properties, etc.).
+Conservation Authorities shall endeavour to review all opportunities for incorporating environmental enhancements as part of project operations, maintenance or retirement activities (e.g., using materials of equal or better properties, etc.).

-For the purposes of this Class EA, the term "operation" refers to operating a structure where the purpose, use, capacity and location remain the same as approved under this Class EA or its predecessor.
-In this case, operation is considered to be a part of the approved project and is not independently subject to the planning and design process of this Class EA.
+For the purposes of this Class EA, the term "operation" refers to operating a structure where the purpose, use, capacity and location remain the same as the project for which the proponent is authorized to proceed under this Class EA or its predecessor.
+Operation is considered to be a part of the project and is not independently subject to the planning anddesign process of this Class EA.

-The term "maintenance" refers to the upkeep, repair and the replacement and/or upgrading of a structure, or its performance where the objective, and application remain unchanged, and the volume, size or capability of the structure does not change from that approved for the undertaking under this Class EA or its predecessor.
-In this case, maintenance is considered to be a part of the approved project and is not independently subject to the planning and design process of this Class EA.
+The term "maintenance" refers to the upkeep, repair and the replacement and/or upgrading of a structure, or its performance where the objective, and application remain unchanged, and the volume, size or capability of the structure does not change from the project for which the proponent is authorized to proceed under this Class EA or its predecessor.
+Maintenance is considered to be a part of the project and is not independently subject to the planning and design process of this Class EA.

 The approval under the EAA as a maintenance activity does not preclude all other forms of approval necessary.
 A maintenance activity of special concern is dredging to maintain the efficiency of a structure.
-Various approvals may be required for dredging, transport and disposal from the MOE and other agencies and government bodies having jurisdiction.
-For dredging activities, as a minimum, the staff in the local Regional Office of the MOE will be contacted for consultation.
+Various approvals may be required for dredging, transport and disposal from the MECP and other agencies and government bodies having jurisdiction.
+For dredging activities, as a minimum, the staff in the local Regional Office of the MECP will be contacted for consultation.

 "Retirement" refers to a situation in which the purpose or use of a structural or capital work as approved under this Class EA or its predecessor, is no longer necessary and its operation is cancelled.
 Some retirement activities may involve the demolition of a structure or a change in the purpose, use, capacity or location of a structure which could result in potentially significant environmental effects.
 Such retirement activities shall be planned in accordance with the planning and design process.

 "Retirement" of activities which only involve relinquishment of rights, such as operating or maintenance responsibilities, shall be completed without following the planning and design process of the Class EA, provided that the party assuming responsibility undertakes to continue to operate and maintain the structure or facility in the same fashion as in the past (i.e., the activities fall within the definition of operations/maintenance).
 Where a change in operation or maintenance is anticipated by the second party, the transfer shall not be made unless the second party meets all necessary requirements under the EAA.

-If works are proposed that do not fall within the definitions of "operation," "maintenance", and "retirement" as above, they will be considered as new undertakings and subject to the planning and design process described in this Class EA.
+If works are proposed that do not fall within the definitions of "operation," "maintenance", and "retirement" as above, they will be considered as new undertakings and subject to the planning and designprocess described in this Class EA.